d-krupke/cpsat-primer/README.md

 ### Lazy Variable Construction

-In models with numerous auxiliary variables, often only a subset is needed for any given solution.
-Constructing all possible variables upfront can be inefficient, especially in complex scenarios like a variant of the Knapsack problem where bonuses are awarded for packing certain items together.
+In models with numerous auxiliary variables, often only a subset is actually used by the constraints.
+You can now try to only create the variables that may actually be needed later on, but this can require some complex code to ensure that exactly the right variables are created.
+If the model is extended later on, things can get even more complicated as you may not know which variables are needed upfront.
+This is where lazy variable construction comes into play.
+Here, we create variables only when they are accessed, ensuring that only necessary variables are generated, reducing memory usage and computational overhead.
+While this can be more expensive that just creating a vector with all variables, when in the end most variables are needed anyway, but it can save a lot of memory and computation time if only a small subset is actually used.

 #### Implemented Changes:

-We've introduced two new classes, `_BonusVariables` for managing bonus-related variables, and `KnapsackSolver` that incorporates these concepts, allowing for more dynamic and efficient handling of the model:
+We have introduced two new classes, `_BonusVariables` for managing bonus-related variables, and `KnapsackSolver` that incorporates these concepts, allowing for more dynamic and efficient handling of the model: